nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 #### Adding tags to a task

 If you wish to add tags to a task, simply type `tag` with the `INDEX` and the tag names you wish to add to a task.
-This does not overwite any existing tags on a task:
+This does not overwrite any existing tags on a task:

 !!! example
     **`tag`**` 1 cs2103T`